American Crystal pulls plug on Sidney sugar beet factory

 Roseneau is American Crystal Sugar Company vice president of agriculture and chief operating officer of Sidney Sugars, Inc.

 Sidney Sugars is the community's second-largest employer, with about 300 people employed to turn beets to sugar from October to February.
 The factory employed 100 people year-round.
-Only the hospital employees more people.
+Only the hospital employs more people.

 People are also reading…